 Artist Statement

-I am captivated by the concept of the painted object and paint’s transformative power to elevate the unremarkable into something of perceived value through camouflage.
-This fascination reflects my complex journey between cultures—I was born in the United States, raised in Thailand, and now reside here again.
-I feel both a connection to and separation from my Thai heritage, carrying a lingering sense of shame from existing between these worlds and feeling neither fully authentic nor entirely inauthentic within my cultural identity.
-Paint, with its layered and often illusory nature, mirrors this experience, allowing me to connect with my origins through abstraction and to imbue what is constructed with a sense of richness.
+I am captivated by the concept of the painted object and the transformative power of paint to elevate the unremarkable into something of perceived value through camouflage.
+This fascination reflects my complex journey between cultures.
+Born in the United States, raised in Thailand, and now residing here again, I feel both a connection to and separation from my Thai heritage.
+I carry a lingering sense of shame from existing between these worlds, feeling neither fully authentic nor entirely inauthentic within my cultural identity.
+Paint, with its layered and often illusory nature, mirrors this experience, allowing me to connect with my origins through abstraction and to imbue constructed forms with a sense of richness.

-My queerness and the fragility of my body add further layers to the cultural dissonance I navigate, prompting me to question my value.
+My queerness and the fragility of my body add further dimensions to the cultural dissonance I navigate, prompting me to question my value.
 Disconnected from Thailand’s more community-centered traditions, I reflect deeply on existence, mortality, and ways to transcend beyond this lifetime.
-Choosing not to have children, I contemplate alternative pathways and seek expressions of my cultural heritage that might endure in uncertain futures.
+Choosing not to have children, I seek alternative pathways to preserve and express my cultural heritage, imagining how it might endure in uncertain futures.